vtex-apps/product-summary/docs/ProductSummaryImage.md

   }
 ```

-2. Add the `product-summary-image` block as a children of the `product-summary.shelf` block:
+2. Add the `product-summary-image` block as a child of the `product-summary.shelf` block:

 ```json
 {